knomedia/yesman/README.md

 -e  C++ extension to use for generated files (defaults to "cpp")

+To generate class files (along with headers and tests) from inside of your project directory run:

+    $ yesman generate "jsk::SuperClass<jsk::BaseClass"

+The string passed to generate (also aliased to 'g') will create your class file, header, and test file.
+The format is:

+    "namespace::ClassName<namespace::ParentClass"

+Namespaces and inheritance are optional, so you could just as easily run:

+    $ yesman g "SuperClass<BaseClass

+or

+    $ yesman g "SuperClass"

 ## Requirements

 Under the hood there are several technologies that Yesman relies on.
 In order to run you will need the following: